 (1930 to 1951)

-1. Slingerland Walnut Single-Tension bass drum, typical of what Gene used prior to the end of 1934.
+1. Copy of the Slingerland Walnut Single-Tension bass drum, typical of what Gene used prior to the end of 1934.

-2. Slingerland 14 X 28″ Marine Pearl bass drum as seen in 1935 at the Palomar and then, through early 1936, in Chicago at the Congress Hotel).
+2. Copy of the Slingerland 14 X 28″ Marine Pearl bass drum as seen in 1935 at the Palomar and then, through early 1936, in Chicago at the Congress Hotel).
 [ALL Original drum]

-3. Representing the earliest Slingerland tube-lug Radio Kings as shown on Gene’s 1936 publicity photos taken at the Palomar Ballroom in L.A.
+4. A copy, representing the earliest Slingerland tube-lug Radio Kings as shown on Gene’s 1936 publicity photos taken at the Palomar Ballroom in L.A.
 Gene used that set from the end of ’36 until replacing the toms in mid ’37 and replacing the bass drum in January of ’38.
 The ‘Real” version of this bass drum is on display at the Smithsonian in Washington, DC.
-[ALL Original drums-(this one is actually a rare “LIPSKIN” 12 X 26 and proper ‘S’ stamped T-rods have been put back on but after photo was shot]Replica of the first Slingerland-made, 6 X 14 “Chinese” tom Gene used, in 1936.
+[ALL Original drums-This one is actually a rare “LIPSKIN” 12 X 26 and proper ‘S’ stamped T-rods have been put back on but after photo was shot]Replica of the first Slingerland-made, 6 X 14 “Chinese” tom Gene used, in 1936.
 It was a (likely, 3-ply) snare shell, wrapped in Marine Pearl with tacked heads on both ends and was seen in the film ‘Big Broadcast of 1937’ as well as at the Palomar and other dance halls the Goodman band made stops at in the ’36-’37 cross-country tour.

-5. Exact replicas of BOTH of the sets Gene used with Benny.
+6b.
+Exact replicas of BOTH of the sets Gene used while with Benny.
 The Trio/Quartette set being fairly unique in a number of ways, explained in the book, GK.

 7. A copy of one of two complete Radio King sets Gene used as of 1938 into ’39.
 This had the earlier style “Rotary” mount system for the 9 X 13 tom that was then replaced with a two-stage system discussed in GK.
 Note that, by this time, shell-mount cymbal holder brackets had replaced the rim-mount models.[ALL Original drums]